aporeto-inc/gaia/doc/documentation.md

 Allows you to map a claim in a token to an HTTP header.
 This can be useful when offloading authentication and authorization to Microsegmentation.
-Someapplications may expect to receive information in the HTTP header.
+Some applications may expect to receive information in the HTTP header.

 #### Example